How to Use This Calculator

 Enter Budget Weight (%)

 Assign a percentage weight to budget preference, from 0 to 100.
-Weights for all three factors should ideally sum to 100 for a balanced assessment.
+The calculator normalizes weights, so they do not strictly need to sum to 100.

 Enter Crowd Weight (%)